 Best homemade shortbread cookies for decorating with just 3 ingredients!
-Plain or dipped these are tender and buttery melt in your mouth dessert ideas for the holidays.
+Plain or dipped in melted chocolate, these are tender and buttery melt in your mouth dessert ideas for the holidays.

 Homemade Shortbread Cookies are what the holidays are all about.
 They’ll literally melt in your mouth with every single bite.
 Get ready to introduce a new family cookie favorite with this simple shortbread cookies recipe.
 You can rest easy knowing that you’re going to treat everyone in the family with this simple dessert. (originally published 12/21, affiliate links present)

 I think it’s safe to safe that the best part about making shortbread cookies at home is that the crunchy texture just can’t be topped.
 You can serve these cookies with a cold glass of milk or grab one for each hand.